LeGenAI/fictgnn/README.md

 - 🔥 **PyTorch Geometric** team for excellent graph neural network library
 - 📊 **Plotly** team for interactive visualization tools
 - 📈 **Financial data providers**
+- 🎭 **Philosophy of AI**: Inspired by the paradox that fictional mathematical spaces can reveal factual truths

 </div>